meha-goyal/gpt3-chatbot-qoom/README.md

 })

 ```
 Finally, let's add some CSS!
-Go step by step for each div that we outlined to add the following design features:
+Go step by step for each div that we outlined.
+Here's the code for the first div, which includes the initial circle button:

 ```css
 html, body {